 Find Out More

-BlueSG is the only operator in the market right now that offers environmentally-friendly Electric Vehicles (EVs).
+BlueSG offers environmentally-friendly Electric Vehicles (EVs).
 The EVs run only on electricity.
 Hence, there is no petrol required and you don’t have to worry about excess mileage.
-Blue SG’s fleet of EVs are a standard make which can seat four adults comfortably.
+Blue SG’s fleet of EVs is a standard make which can seat four adults comfortably.

 They offer point-to-point service and EVs can be returned at any of their more than 300 stations, which you can choose to reserve in advance through their app.
 If the Blue SG station near you is already occupied (i.e. they are not spare lots), you will have to find another lot and usage fees will continue to be charged until the car is returned.